Festivals with a sight to remember

 Over the few days of the celebration, you can find several festivities and activities like parades, fireworks display, traditional performances and more.
 Celebrated in many places throughout Chiang Mai, some locations require entrance fee while some are open to the public.

-Save the hassle of looking for transport during the busy festival and battling with the crowd to purchase food,
+Save the hassle of looking for transport during the busy festival and battling with the crowd to purchase food, krathong and lanterns by joining a tour.
+Book a Loy Krathong and Yee Peng tour from Klook with roundtrip transfer, dinner, and other items included for the most convenient experience of the festival!

 In the vibrant capital of Thailand, Loy Krathong is a celebration not to be missed.
-You can find locals gathering at the Asiatique riverside market setting their decorated floats to sail and partaking in various festivities like making their own
+You can find locals gathering at the Asiatique riverside market setting their decorated floats to sail and partaking in various festivities like making their own krathong!
+You can also find floating processions and firework displays during the festival.

 Another famous location in Bangkok to celebrate Loy Krathong is by the Chao Phraya River.
 For a unique experience, you can also Klook a Loy Krathong dinner cruise onboard the Chao Phraya Princess Cruise and more.
 Not only do you get the view of the city’s famous temples and palaces as a backdrop, you can also watch the river filled with countless krathong.